quicwg/base-drafts/draft-ietf-quic-tls.md

 For brevity, the acronym TLS is used to refer to TLS 1.3.

-This document uses TLS terminology is used when referring to parts of TLS.
+TLS terminology is used when referring to parts of TLS.
 Though TLS assumes a continuous stream of octets, it divides that stream into *records*.
 Most relevant to QUIC are the records that contain TLS *handshake messages*, which are discrete messages that are used for key agreement, authentication and parameter negotiation.
 Ordinarily, TLS records can also contain *application data*, though in the QUIC usage there is no use of TLS application data.

 # Protocol Overview